ngabrielaxej/Stormevents_Damage_Prediction/README.md

 and Duc-Anh Nguyen

 ## 📄 License
 This project is licensed under the MIT License

 ## 🌍 Acknowledgments

-Data provided by storm-event tracking source NOAA.
+Data provided by storm-event tracking source NOAA (https://www.ncei.noaa.gov/stormevents/ftp.jsp).
 Thanks to the open-source community and contributors for tools and libraries used in this project.